 - Click on Yes in the disclaimer.
 Click on Scan.

 - Wait for the utility to scan your computer for viruses, malware and other security threats.
-Once the utility has worked its magic, peruse its results and the log file that it created on your Desktop (or wherever the utility’s executable file that you downloaded was when you ran it) to find out whether or not a virus, malware, Trojan or other security breach actually is to blame for a csrss.exe process on your computer that takes up almost all of its CPU and memory.
+Once the utility has worked its magic, peruse its results and the log file that it created on your Desktop (or wherever the utility’s executable file that you downloaded was when you ran it) to find out whether or not a virus, malware, Trojan or other security breaches actually is to blame for a csrss.exe process on your computer that takes up almost all of its CPU and memory.

 - If you do find a virus, malware or other security threat to be responsible for this problem, you should then download an antivirus and anti-malware program such as Malwarebytes and use it to get rid of all the malicious and potentially harmful elements on your computer.